-Handle form submissions with Airtable · Cloudflare Workers docs
+Handle form submissions with Airtable

 |“Long text”

 The completed fields should look like the below screenshot in the Airtable UI.
-Note that the field names are case-sensitive: if you change them to anything else, you'll need to exactly match your new field names in the API request we make to Airtable later in the tutorial.
+Note that the field names are case-sensitive: if you change them to anything else, you will need to exactly match your new field names in the API request you make to Airtable later in the tutorial.

-With our new Airtable base set up, we can grab the values from Airtable's UI that we need to make API requests.
+With your new Airtable base set up, you can copy the values from Airtable’s UI that you need to make API requests.

-Visit Airtable's API page, and select your new base.
+Refer to Airtable’s API page and select your new base.
 In the API documentation page, find your Airtable base ID (the highlighted text in the below screenshot).
-You can also check the "show API key" checkbox in the top right of the window, to easily access your Airtable API key from the same page.
+You can also check the Show API key checkbox in the top right of the window, to easily access your Airtable API key from the same page.

-Further down the page, you'll begin to see example requests, showing you how to authenticate with the Airtable API externally, by providing an
+Further down the page, you will begin to see example requests, showing you how to authenticate with the Airtable API externally, by providing an

 Authorization header in the format